Getting Started with Puzzle Maker Pro - Cross Sum

 Cross Sum Standard

 For standard Cross Sum puzzles, the rules are fixed.
-You can customize your puzzles by changing fonts, colors, adjusting the line weight, etc.
+You can customize your puzzles by changing fonts, colors, adjusting the line width, etc.

 Just click "Preview" when you make changes, to see a new puzzle in your customized style.